stormblog/sircmpwn.github.io/_posts/2018-02-05-Introduction-to-POSIX-shell.md

 to the maintainer of man-pages about this.

 [^1]: A reader points out that macOS ships an ancient version of bash.
+[^2]: *2018-05-15 correction*: `/bin/sh` is unfortunately not standardized by POSIX.
+However, I still recommend its use, as most operating systems will place it there.
+The portable way to invoke shell scripts is `sh path/to/script`.